Our Mission

 The project currently has three main areas of activity:

-Music That Lives: The 19th Century Music Salon: concert series, recreating the atmosphere of historic music salons with historically informed performances on period-accurate keyboard instruments.
+Music That Lives: The 19th Century Music Salon: concert series, recreating the atmosphere of historic music salons through curated historically informed performances on period-accurate keyboard instruments, presented in an intimate chapel setting.

-Harmony at Heart: The Tonal Composers Society: supporting modern classical composers rooted in tonality and comissioning creation of new tonal classical music works for historic and modern instruments.
+Harmony at Heart: The Tonal Composers Society: supporting contemporary classical composers rooted in tonality and comissioning creation of new tonal classical music works for historic and modern instruments.

 Education, Preservation, and Historical Practice: